© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen-y-gaer Roman Vicus, Cwmdu is a scheduled monument protected by Cadw under reference BR427.
 View the official record →

-Pen-y-gaer Roman Vicus is a Roman civil settlement located in Cwmdu, Breconshire, Wales, situated in the upland terrain of the Brecon Beacons region.
+Pen-y-gaer is a Roman vicus, or civilian settlement, located near Cwmdu in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR427.

 Pen-y-gaer Roman Vicus, Cwmdu dates from the roman period, and is classified as a vicus.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen-y-gaer Roman Vicus, Cwmdu is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR427.